 14 STOICISM QUOTES THAT HELP HEAL ANXIETY

-This is an extract from my latest and fourth book, The Anxious Entrepreneur.
+This is an extract from my fourth book, The Anxious Entrepreneur.

 Entrepreneurship is a nerve wracking business.
 Entrepreneurs are always anxious about multiple things.
 They have goals and therefore expectations, but it is known that things cannot go according to one’s wishes, plans, desires, needs or desperation all the time.